Ratau-Lebohang/Ratau-Lebohang/README.md

 # 👋 Hey there, I’m Lebohang!

-> 🧠 Turning complex data into clear insights — one dataset at a time.
+> 🧠 Transforming complex data into clear insights — one dataset at a time.
-> 🌍 Data analyst by profession, explorer by nature.
+> 🌍 Data Analyst by profession, explorer by nature.

 ![Party Parrot](https://cultofthepartyparrot.com/parrots/hd/parrot.gif)

 ---

-I’m **Lebohang**, a **Data Analyst** with a passion for **Business Intelligence**, a sharp eye for detail, and an insatiable curiosity for all things data.
+I’m **Lebohang**, a **Data Analyst** passionate about **Business Intelligence**, with a sharp eye for detail and an insatiable curiosity for all things data.

-I specialize in turning raw numbers into actionable insights and compelling stories that drive smart business decisions.
-Whether it's:
+I specialize in turning raw numbers into actionable insights and compelling stories that help businesses make smarter decisions.
+My toolkit covers:

 - 🧹 **Data Cleaning**
 - 🔍 **Exploratory Data Analysis (EDA)**
 - 📊 **Data Visualization**
 - 📖 **Data Storytelling**

-...I love diving deep into data, spotting trends, and building dashboards that **clarify**, **illuminate**, and **guide**.
+I thrive on spotting patterns, uncovering trends, and building dashboards that **clarify**, **illuminate**, and **guide**.

-When I’m not wrangling data, I’m likely:
+When I’m not wrangling data, you’ll probably find me:
 - 🥾 Hiking a new trail
-- 📚 Lost in a good book
+- 📚 Lost in a great book
 - 🤓 Learning something new

 ---